 I have lost my certification card or license.
 Can I get another one issued?

-Yes you can, please contact DATCP at email@example.com and ask to have another one reissued.
-Please provide your name, certification / license number and shipping address to have another sent.
+Yes, you can.
+Please contact DATCP at email@example.com and ask to have another one reissued.
+Provide your name, certification / license number and shipping address to have another sent.
 Forgot your certification number or license number?
-No worries look it up using the links provided.
+No worries, look it up using the links provided.

 I am not going to make it to my exam.
 Do I need to let DATCP know?

 Yes.
 It is a common courtesy to open up your seat to another applicator if you can’t make it to your exam.
-Please email email@example.com or call 608-224-4545.
+You can cancel at DATCP’s test scheduling website or, or contact them by email firstname.lastname@example.org or phone at 608-224-4545.

-I failed my certification exam, do I have to pay again?
+I failed my certification exam; can I take it again?

-Where do I go to pay the Certification Training Fee (with training materials)?
+Where do I go to pay the certification training fee (and get training materials)?

 Yes.
 You are supposed to add new employees to your business licenses as they are hired.
 Please email email@example.com with a) your business license number; b) business name; c) new employee’s name and applicator license number.
 They will be added to your license.